daronphang/programming-resources/cloud-computing/AWS/services/database/RDS.md

 RDS has RDS **Performance Insights** for more details into slow queries and query times for SQL systems.

+You can enable **enhanced monitoring** to collect and analyze operating system-level metrics with granularity up to one second.

-For logs, you can use the RDS console to view and download the database logs directly.
+You can use the **RDS console** to view and download the database logs directly.

-For events, you can use RDS **Event Subscriptions** to subscribe to specific RDS events and send notifications to an SNS topic.
+For events, you can use RDS **Event Subscriptions** to subscribe to specific **RDS events** and send notifications to an SNS topic.

 ## RDS Proxy